onap/integration-simulators-nf-simulator-ves-client/README.md

 ### Templates
 Template is a draft event.
 Merging event with patch will result in valid VES event.
 Template itself should be a correct VES event as well as valid json object.
-In order to apply custom template, just copy it to ./templates directory.
+In order to apply a custom template, just copy it to ./templates directory.
 *notification.json* and *registration.json* are available by default in *./templates* directory.

 #### Template management
-The simulator provides means for managing templates.
+The ves-client provides means for managing templates.
 Supported actions: adding, editing (overriding) and deleting are available via HTTP endpoint */template*

 ```GET /template/list```
 Lists all templates known to the simulator.